 Robert C. Mentzer, Jr.Principal Consultant

-Robert specializes in airport environmental noise analysis, and manages HMMH’s aviation software products RealCountors and InFLIGHT from just outside Orlando, FL.…
+Robert specializes in airport environmental noise and air quality analysis from just outside Orlando, FL.
+He has served as the project…

 On June 25th 2015, the National Business Aviation Association (NBAA) released an update to its recommended Noise Abatement Program (NAP).
 Details of their announcement can be found here.
 This was a complete repackaging of their program and related materials many of which have been in place for decades.
 HMMH worked with NBAA to evaluate the noise footprints generated by the prior and updated procedures with several in-use business jet types.
 HMMH also assisted NBAA with the development of language to describe and identify how these changes may affect airports.